-- U.S. Coast Guard approved life jacket (Type III recommended) that fits according to weight and height specifications.
-Inspect life jackets to ensure that they are in good condition and contain no tears. - Closed-toe sport sandals with heel strap, water socks, or shoes (no flip-flops). - At least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water.
+- U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.
+Inspect life jackets to ensure that they are in good condition and contain no tears. - Closed-toe sport sandals with heel strap, water socks, or shoes (no flip-flops). - At least one graspable and throwable Coast Guard-approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water. - Waterproof sunscreen and lip balm with SPF.